19hours/sg-statutes/Acts/Retirement and Re-employment Act.md

 (i) the prescribed minimum retirement age; or

-(ii) where the retirement age stipulated in an employment contract is higher than the prescribed minimum retirement age, the retirement age so stipulated;
+(ii) where the retirement age stipulated in a contract of service is higher than the prescribed minimum retirement age, the retirement age so stipulated;

+[Act 5 of 2017 wef 01/07/2017]

 “tripartite guidelines” means the guidelines relating to re‑employment issued by the Minister under section 11B.